 Annual Household Income: Gross annual income of all persons who intend to permanently reside in a unit.
-The annual income is defined as income as of the date of occupancy for the next 12 months.
+Annual income is income as of the date of occupancy for the next 12 months.

-Annual Income Certification: Document by which the tenant certifies household income for the purpose of determining whether the tenant will be considered low-income according to the provisions of the LIHTC Program.
+Annual Income Certification: Document by which the tenant certifies household income for the purpose of determining whether the tenant will be considered eligible to occupy a LIHTC unit according to the provisions of the LIHTC Program.